50 Reasons To Develop Emotional Intelligence

 17. A positive attitude is comforting, but a solid foundation of emotional intelligence is liberating.

 18. “But feelings can’t be ignored, no matter how unjust or ungrateful they seem.”–Anne Frank

-19. Life-threatening predators such as saber-toothed tigers are gone, but your primal brain still searches for threats and reacts as if things are life-threatening.
-Today’s threats are your boss, your competitive colleague, other drivers, the stock market, etc..
+19. Life-threatening predators such as saber-toothed tigers are gone, but your primal brain still searches for threats.
+It reacts to perceived threats and “enemies” as if they are life-threatening.
+Today’s threats are your boss, your competitive colleague, the stock market.
+Other drivers are perceived as the enemy.
 Your brain needs retraining!

 20. Most people are not leading their life.
 They react to life.
 They are passengers, not drivers.

 21. Autopilot is good for airplanes but not for you.
 Most of the average person’s time (46.9%) is spent mentally and emotionally checked out.
 The result is unhappiness.
 Look around!